swetaraj-19/design-studio-agent/README.md

 ### 2. Image Generation (Gen Agent)
 *Creating a new scene from scratch using the sourced product.*

-> **User:** "Use the first image (`kenra_vol_spray_25.png`).
+> **User:** "Use the first image (`Volume Spray 25 1.5oz.png`).
 Generate a high-definition marketing shot of this bottle sitting on a marble counter in a luxury bathroom.
 Soft lighting, bokeh background."

 **Agent Action:**
 * `root_agent` delegates to `gcs_agent` to load the file (if not already loaded).